 We have entered into a contract with HHS for the advanced development of our neuraminidase inhibitor, peramivir.
+We also have obligations with HHS under the Indefinite Delivery Indefinite Quantity contract issued in November 2009.
 In contracting with HHS, we are subject to various U.S. government contract requirements, including general clauses for a cost-reimbursement research and development contract.
 U.S. government contracts typically contain unfavorable termination provisions and are subject to audit and modification by the government at its sole discretion, which subjects us to additional risks.
 These risks include the ability of the U.S. government to unilaterally: